-3. the
+3. Fill in the Blanks

-1. Anis a group of firms producing the same principal product or service.
-2. activities are directly concerned with the creation or delivery of a product or service.
-3. logistics are activities concerned with receiving; storing and distributing inputs to the product or service.
-4. Service includes those activities thatorthe value of product or service.
-5. helps to identify the sources of competition in an industry or sector.
-6. competitors are companies that are not currently competing in an industry, but have the capability to do so if they choose.
-7. companies are those which are already operating in an industry.
-8. exists when consumers have a preference for the products of established companies.
-9. Rivalry refers to thestruggle between companies within an industry to gain market share from each other.
-10. Aindustry consists of a large number of small or medium-sized companies, none of which is in a position to determine industry price.
-11. Aindustry is dominated by a small number of large companies (an oligopoly) or, in extreme cases, by just one company (a monopoly), and companies often are in a position to determine industry prices wei •
+- 1. An is a group of firms producing the same principal product or service. - 2. activities are directly concerned with the creation or delivery of a product or service. - 3. logistics are activities concerned with receiving; storing and distributing inputs to the product or service. - 4.
+Service includes those activities that or the value of product or service. - 5. helps to identify the sources of competition in an industry or sector. - 6. competitors are companies that are not currently competing in an industry, but have the capability to do so if they choose. - 7. companies are those which are already operating in an industry. - 8. exists when consumers have a preference for the products of established companies.

+- 9. Rivalry refers to the struggle between companies within an industry to gain market share from each other. - 10.
+A industry consists of a large number of small or medium-sized companies, none of which is in a position to determine industry price. - 11.
+A industry is dominated by a small number of large companies (an oligopoly) or, in extreme cases, by just one company (a monopoly), and companies often are in a position to determine industry prices